-Includes The Adornment of the Middle Way by Shantarakshita, Year 4, with Dzigar Kongtrul Rinpoche & Shedra Primer with Elizabeth Mattis Namgyel
+Includes The Way of the Bodhisattva Year 1 with Dzigar Kongtrul Rinpoche & Shedra Primer with Elizabeth Mattis Namgyel

 Imagine a diagram of confusion.
 One that shows in precise detail how we get confused, and simply by making this clear, starts us on the path of awakening from ignorance.
 The Middle Way, or Madhyamika philosophy, provides us with such a "diagram."
 Known for its powerful logical arguments, precise dissection of consciousness, and unique terminology, Madhyamika directly supports our path of practice.
 With this knowledge in hand, we can choose either to wake up, or to remain ignorant.
 Rinpoche touched on the transformative power of these teachings when he said at last year's Shedra, "We make ourselves so small, while we could be as expansive as enlightened nature itself.
 Wisdom is so available to us, yet we cling to our ordinary mind."